The beaches, the clubs, the food, the architecture – Barcelona is absolutely thrilling and one of the best cities to

 2. Best Hostel for Solo Travellers in Barcelona – Hostel One Sants

 Travelling alone in Barcelona can be an amazing experience if you find the right accommodation.
 This hostel was pretty much made for solo travellers, so let us tell you why.

-As one of the best hostels in Barcelona, the range of activities and strong sociable vibe makes it easy to meet new people and have a fab time.
+The range of activities and strong sociable vibe make it easy to meet new people and have a fab time.

 Why you’ll love this hostel: